 The Palms Casino Resort, located just west of the Strip, knows all about style but still delivers substance with modern rooms, a top-notch concert venue, Ditch Friday pool parties and trendy restaurants.

 Great value, contemporary, an off-Strip eating and drinking oasis

 The three-level Pearl concert theater is one of the nicest places in town to see your favorite musicians and bands perform.
 All 2,500 seats have unobstructed sightlines to the stage.
 And the sound…well, it's as clear as can be.

-All the rooms at the Palms are comfortable and trendy, but it's the suites in the resort's Fantasy Tower that truly provide an escape from reality.
-There's the Kingpin Suite with a regulation-sized bowling alley, the Barbie Suite with hot pink décor and a mirror made from 65 Barbie dolls, the Hardwood Suite with an indoor basketball court and locker room, the Erotic Suite with a round, rotating bed and mirrored ceiling…just to name a few.
-Plus, there are six Sky Villas (located near the top of the tower under Nove Italiano).
-These one- and two-story suites provide the pinnacle of luxury, like private cantilevered pools that jut out above the Strip.
+The Fantasy Tower suites are awesome and unlike any others in Vegas.
+There's the Kingpin Suite with a regulation-sized bowling alley, the Hot Pink Suite with hot pink décor and a mirror made from 65 Barbie dolls, the Hardwood Suite with an indoor basketball court and locker room, and the Erotic Suite with a round rotating bed…just to name a few.

 Instead of reading about the lives of the rich and famous, you can live them -- at least for a day -- by reserving one of the Palms' six Sky Villas.
 Located near the top of the Fantasy Tower, these one- and two-story suites provide luxuries you've never dreamed of -- like cantilevered pools.
 Seriously, there are glass-enclosed pools that jut out and overlook the Strip.